 Warwick Arts Centre and the ICO Present The Cinema of Ideas.

 The ICO’s Cinema of Ideas is an innovative new platform for amplifying different stories through collaboration, discussion and film.
-A series of online events that will run over the year into 2022 and beyond, the Cinema of Ideas will bring underappreciated strands of film culture and heritage directly to audiences nationwide and create a welcoming public forum for vibrant critical discussion.
+A series of online events that will run throughout 2022 and beyond, the Cinema of Ideas will bring underappreciated strands of film culture and heritage directly to audiences nationwide and create a welcoming public forum for vibrant critical discussion.

 All these events take place online and will be booked through Cinema of Ideas streaming platform, Eventive, using the links below.
 Make sure to select Support Warwick Arts Centre from the drop-down menu when you book your ticket.